 Hours: Mon, Wed – Thurs (11:30am-2:30pm, 5-9pm), Fri – Sun (10am-2:30pm, 5-9pm)

 If you’re looking to seal the deal, try following up the best Italian restaurants in Melbourne with 7 of the Best Date Night Wine Bars in Melbourne.
+And if you’re in NSW instead, check out the best Italian restaurants in Sydney.

 Best Italian In Melbourne – Frequently Asked Questions